mirror/dd-wrt/src/router/frr/snapcraft/README.usage.md

 for the next restart of zebra.
 Please reboot or restart zebra after changing the mode to become effective.

+    frr.set rpki {enable|disable}

+    Disables or enables BGP RPKI (default: enabled)

+By default, the RPKI module is enabled.
+To disable the RPKI module use the `frr.set rpki disable` command.
+The command will only enable the module after the next restart of the bgp daemon.
+Please reboot or restart bgpd after changing the mode to become effective.
+(Normally, there is no need to disable the module as it has no effect if there are no RPKI configurations in BGP)

 FAQ
 ---
 - frr.vtysh displays `--MORE--` on long output.
 How to suppress this?
     - Define `VTYSH_PAGER` to `cat` (default is `more`).
 (Ie add `export VTYSH_PAGER=cat` to the end of your `.profile`)

-- ospfd / ospf6d are not running after installation
+- bfdd / ospfd / ospf6d / nhrpd are not running after installation
     - Installing a new snap starts the daemons, but at this time they may not have the required privileged access.
 Make sure you issue the `snap connect` command as given above (can be verified